 One personality test many people use when making decisions about career opportunities is the Myers-Briggs Type Indicator (MBTI).
-The MBTI is a questionnaire that provides a general framework for understanding more about your personality including the way you perceive the world and your decision-making process.
+The MBTI questionnaire provides a general framework for understanding your personality, including how you perceive the world and your decision-making process.

 Your personality type is made up of four letters, one chosen from four categories:

-In this guide, we will provide a brief description of each of the 16 personality types, followed by jobs that might be a good fit for each.
+This guide will briefly describe each of the 16 personality types, followed by jobs that might be a good fit for each.

 The 16 personality types